-You first need to make sure you have a clear understanding of why you want to sell your shares.
-Next, it’s worth assessing what the costs will be for you and how this sale fits into your wider investing goals.
+Make sure you have a clear understanding of why you want to sell your shares.
+Next, assess what it will cost and how this sale fits into your wider investing goals.
 Another key area to think about is whether the sale of your shares will affect your tax position.

 You might be thinking about selling your shares for several reasons.
 Here are some examples of common situations explaining why investors sell stocks:

 It can definitely make a difference.
 Each investing platform will structure its fees in a variety of ways.

 With some platforms, a commission fee will be charged when you buy or sell an investment.
 This makes selling your shares more expensive with certain brokerages.